jamesbvaughan/jamesbvaughan.com/content/links.md

 # People

 These are some personal websites that I think are cool or inspiring.
-Some belong to friends of mine and some belong to people that I don't know personally but admire.
+Some belong to friends of mine and some belong to people that I admire but don't know personally.

 - [Corbin Muraro](https://corbinmuraro.com) - I like how simple Corbin's site is while still having the information that most people will be looking for.